GluuFederation/docs-oxd-prod/docs/sources/configuration/h2/index.md

  After hitting the "Connect" button, you will be able to view/modify data manually.
 Please be careful not to corrupt the data inside.
 Otherwise, oxd-server will not be able to operate in its normal mode.

- ## DBeaver to view data in H2 DB
+## DBeaver to view/edit data in H2 DB

 We can use Sql clients like `DBeaver` to view and edit data in database.
 The steps are:

 1. Download, install and start [DBeaver](https://dbeaver.io/download/).

 1. Click on `Database --> New Database Connection` option on top menu of `DBeaver`.
-This will open a popup window listing many DBs supported by `DBeaver`
+This will open a popup window listing many DBs supported by `DBeaver`.

     ![dbeaver_connection](../../img/1_dbeaver_connection.png)